GeostatsGuy/GeostatsPy_Course_2/README.md

 ___

-This course provides an introduction to GeostatsPy, an open source Python package for Uncertainty Modeling with Spatial / Subsurface Data Analytics and Geostatistics, with fundamental spatial data analytics concepts in lectures followed by interactive demonstrations/exercises and more complete example well-documented worklfows.
+This course provides an introduction to GeostatsPy (an open source spatial data analytics and geostatistics) Python package for building Uncertainty Modeling workflows.
+We cover fundamental spatial data analytics concepts in lectures followed by interactive hands-on demonstrations/exercises and more complete example, well-documented workflow walk-throughs.

 ___